STUDENT TEACHING AWARD

 Filomena Sabatella

-(Lecturer in Biopsychology and Research Associate specializing in Behavioral Issues among Adolescents, Applied Psychology)
+(Lecturer in Biopsychology and Research Associate with a research focus on adolescents with behavioral problems, Applied Psychology)

 Stefan Höck